Recreating the Country blog

 The other small animals and birds were nervous too.
 Only the night before there was a half-eaten potoroo beside the track and scattered bird feathers were now a common site.

 The night was becoming windy and there was movement in the trees overhead.
-Spit could hear the gum leaves slapping together and the sheoak’s whispering mournfully.
+Spit could hear gum leaves slapping and the sheoak’s whispering mournfully.
 It was quite dark so he felt confident to move into a more open area where he could smell ripe truffles.

 Yirn hadn’t moved away with him because they kept mostly to themselves.
 When Spit glanced back he noticed a shape in the shadows.
-Its peculiar restless eyes occasionally reflecting the moonlight.
+Its peculiar restless eyes occasionally reflecting the dim moonlight.
 He coughed-out a warning to Yirn, but it was too late, the growling shadow was over her.

 Spit was terrified.
 He felt like hopping as fast as he could toward the protection of the tussock grasses, but he didn’t.
 He turned toward Yirn, hopping at full speed into the frightening spectacle.
 With his head low he charged toward the yowling shadow.
 When he reached Yirn he stopped and propped on his prehensile tail, kicking-out with all the the power of his hind legs, striking the shadow on the side.
 The shadow screamed with rage and fear as it was knocked clear, releasing the shaken Yirn.